Music of the Philippines: Harana and kundiman

 The harana and kundiman are popular lyrical songs dating back to the Spanish period and are customarily used in courtship rituals.
 The harana is rooted in the Mexican-Spanish from Spain, traditional and based on the rhythmic patterns of the habanera.
 The kundiman, meanwhile, has precolonial origins from the Tagalophone parts of the country, uses a triple meter rhythm, and is characterized by beginning in a minor key and shifting to a major one in the second half.
-But make no mistake, harana and kundiman are stylistically different.
+Harana and kundiman are stylistically different.
 Whereas harana is in 2/4 time, kundiman is in 3/4.
 The formula is verse 1 on minor key followed by verse 2 on parallel major key midway through.

 In the 1920s, harana and kundiman became more mainstream after performers such as Atang de la Rama, Jovita Fuentes, Conching Rosal, Sylvia La Torre, and Ruben Tagalog introduced them to a wider audience.